treed22101/General-Purpose-Bot/README.md

 ## General_Purpose_Bot
-A general purpose discord bot that has all the best features!
+A general purpose discord bot made with discord.py.
-Make sure to run the code from bot.py
+Make sure to run the code from the file bot.py!